raymondclowe/roo-mission-impossible/setup.md

 # Setup Instructions

-Follow these steps sequentially to set up the project:
+Follow these steps sequentially to set up the project.
+After each step is complete delete it from this file.

 ## Step 1: Self-update